Platform and Technology Capabilities

 Every organization follows a specified business process to capture sales information and close a sale.
 The Dynamics CRM business process flow enables users to follow the guided process without any confusion.
 You can either choose the out-of-the-box business process flow or custom define your own in accordance with your sales process life cycle.

 Dynamics CRM is intended to help boost your sales by guiding you through the journey from prospect to customer, as well as helping marketers to create lead generation campaigns and monitor where leads are coming from.
-Here’s how your business can optimize the sales process using Dynamics CRM:
+Here are 5 ways your business can optimize cost and the sales process using Dynamics CRM:

 Microsoft Dynamics CRM benchmarks performances against KPIs to inform sales directors, managers, and other sales professionals with easy to follow charts and reports for real-time monitoring of individual and team progress towards sales goals.